 KIDNEY COMMUNITY NEWS

-To receive our monthly newsletter - simply email us at email@example.com providing full contact details.
-You may also call us on 1800 454 363 or subscribe from our home page.
+To receive our monthly newsletter - simply email firstname.lastname@example.org providing full contact details, call us on 1800 454 363 or subscribe from our home page.

 FUNDING RESEARCH INITIATIVES